josechannels/kickstarter-analysis/Readme.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+A first conclusion is that the largest number of successfull theater campaings were launched in May (111 successfull campaigns).
+This number is three times higher than the number of successful campaigns launched in the month of December (lowest number of successfull campaings in a month).
+A second conclusion is that the number of campaigns that were cancelled per month was small compared to the number of campaigns that suceeded or failed: With the exception of the month of January when 7 campaigns were cancelled, in the rest of the months of the year, the number of canceled campaigns ranged between 2 and 4.

 - What can you conclude about the Outcomes based on Goals?